Science: Upper key stage 2

 Year 5

-Pupils explore different types of mixtures and the different methods that can be used to separate them.
-They dissolve a range of substances, identify different solutions and investigate how temperature affects the time taken to dissolve.
-They design and create a water filter, sieve soil and evaporate solutions.
+Exploring different types of mixtures, the children learn methods of separation, dissolve various substances, investigate how temperature affects dissolving time, design and create a water filter, sieve soil and evaporate solutions.

-Broadening their experience of the properties of materials, children investigate hardness, transparency and conductivity and consider how these properties influence the uses of materials.
-They explore reversible changes, including dissolving and changes of state.
-Children compare these to irreversible changes, including rusting, burning and mixing vinegar and bicarbonate of soda.
+Broadening their understanding of material properties, the children investigate hardness, transparency and conductivity, explore how these properties influence material uses, study reversible changes like dissolving and changes of state and compare them to irreversible changes like rusting, burning and mixing vinegar with bicarbonate of soda.

-Children explore the movement of the celestial bodies in our Solar System, including the Earth and other planets and the Moon.
-They discover how the rotation of the Earth causes night and day and how sundials work.
-Pupils find out about the uses of satellites and the problem with space junk.
+Exploring the movement of celestial bodies in the Solar System, the children learn about the Earth, other planets and the Moon, discover how the Earth’s rotation causes night and day, understand how sundials work and investigate satellite uses and the issue of space junk.

-Comparing the life cycles of plants, mammals, birds, amphibians and insects.
-Investigating asexual reproduction in plants and comparing sexual and asexual reproduction.
+Comparing the life cycles of plants, mammals, birds, amphibians and insects, the children investigate asexual reproduction in plants and compare sexual and asexual reproduction.

-Building on their knowledge of contact and non-contact forces, children explore gravity, friction, air resistance and water resistance in more depth and consider the effect of these forces being unbalanced.
-They plan investigations to further their understanding of the effects of these forces.
-Pupils test their ideas using models and compete to build the most effective pulley system.
+Building on their knowledge of contact and non-contact forces, the children explore gravity, friction, air resistance and water resistance, consider the effects of unbalanced forces, plan investigations and test ideas using models to create the most effective pulley system.

-Studying human development and changes, children identify key stages and consider what data may help determine if a child is growing normally.
-They describe how puberty affects girls and boys and produce graphs to compare how gestation periods vary across different mammals, including humans.
+Studying human development and changes, the children identify key stages, consider data for normal growth, describe the effects of puberty on girls and boys and produce graphs comparing gestation periods across different mammals, including humans.

-Children explore the relationship between the size of model asteroids and the diameter of the impact crater they create through experiments, data analysis, and drawing conclusions.
-They apply their understanding of gravity, air resistance and the Earth and space to make predictions and plan and carry out an enquiry.
+Exploring the relationship between the size of model asteroids and the diameter of their impact craters, the children conduct experiments, analyse data, draw conclusions and apply their understanding of gravity, air resistance and Earth and space to make predictions and plan an enquiry.

 Year 6

-Children broaden their knowledge of how vertebrates, invertebrates, plants and micro-organisms are grouped using shared characteristics.
-They discover how Carl Linnaeus developed the Linnaean and binomial systems for classifying and naming living things.
-Pupils use and produce branching and number classification keys to sort and identify organisms.
+Broadening their knowledge of grouping vertebrates, invertebrates, plants and micro-organisms by shared characteristics, the children learn about Carl Linnaeus’s development of the Linnaean and binomial classification systems and use branching and number keys to sort and identify organisms.

-Studying patterns in humans and other species, children learn about characteristics that are inherited and those that are environmental.
-Through the eyes of Darwin and Wallace, pupils understand how observations lead to theories.
-By modelling finches’ variation and natural selection, they begin to explain how species evolve and the role of fossil evidence that supports this theory.
+Studying patterns in humans and other species, the children learn about inherited and environmental characteristics, understand how observations led Darwin and Wallace to develop theories, model finch variation and natural selection to explain species evolution and explore fossil evidence supporting this theory.

-Revisiting electrical circuits, children learn to draw conventional circuit diagrams and use models to explain current, resistance and voltage.
-They compare different batteries and relate this to the effects on bulb brightness.
-Pupils apply their knowledge of switches and electrical circuits to design and produce their own practical devices.
+Revisiting electrical circuits, the children draw conventional circuit diagrams, use models to explain current, resistance and voltage, compare batteries and their effects on bulb brightness and apply their knowledge to design and create practical devices.

-Studying the human circulatory system, children learn about the role of the heart, blood and blood vessels and use models to demonstrate their function.
-They explore how lifestyle choices affect our health and use secondary sources to advise patients.
-Pupils devise their own investigation to look at the relationship between exercise and heart rate, applying their knowledge of variables and then analysing secondary data to understand fitness better.
+Studying the human circulatory system, the children learn about the roles of the heart, blood and blood vessels, use models to demonstrate their functions, explore how lifestyle choices affect health, advise patients using secondary sources, investigate the relationship between exercise and heart rate and analyse secondary data to understand fitness.

-Exploring sun safety, children investigate the efficacy of different sunglasses.
-They devise enquiries to test light and UV transmission of the lenses to form a conclusion about which sunglasses are best.
-The children summarise their findings through presentations and advertisements.
+Exploring sun safety, the children investigate the efficacy of different sunglasses, devise enquiries to test light and UV transmission of the lenses, draw a conclusion about the best sunglasses and summarise their findings through presentations and advertisements.